SEI-Axolotls/Twitter-Clone/README.md

 ----------------

 # Summary of Project
 We created a Twitter clone with CRUD functionality.
 Users are able to register and then login, post comments, and have a comment thread to post more comments on post.
-If you failed to do so at any point don't worry bout it you will get it later.
+If we failed to do so at any point don't worry bout it you will get it later.

 ----------------
 ## Starting Line-Up